geolits/bookstore_restAPI/README.md

 # The database

-As database i made use of h2 in memory database.
+As database I made use of h2 in memory database.

 It starts when the application starts.